JulianToledano/goingecko/README.md

 Check dir [examples](examples) for more.

 ## Thanks
-This repo is based some how in [superoo7/go-gecko](https://github.com/superoo7/go-gecko) work.
+This repo is based somehow in [superoo7/go-gecko](https://github.com/superoo7/go-gecko) work.

 Image was created with [Gophers](https://github.com/egonelbre/gophers)